date — current BrightDate (universal, no timezone)

 Builtins that speak BrightDate.

-BSH bakes BrightDate directly into the classic Unix date/time commands. date, time, uptime, cal, and watch are shell builtins that emit BrightDate values — no fork, no external process, no $TZ dance.
-The traditional binaries are shadowed transparently, so existing scripts switch over for free.
+BSH bakes BrightDate directly into the classic Unix date/time commands. date, time, uptime, cal, and watch are shell builtins backed by the same Rust crates as the standalone bdate/btime/… CLI tools — no fork, no external process, no $TZ dance.
+The traditional binaries are shadowed transparently, so existing scripts switch over for free. btime colorizes its default report on TTYs for easy scanning.
+See full tool-by-tool differences.

 built-in by default